Terrapin Resources

 Important information to get the most out of your Bee-Bots and extend their battery life:

-• Charge the bots before their first use.
+• Charge the Bee-Bots before their first use.

 • Do not charge Bee-Bots longer than overnight.